 - Kitchen Garden and Herbs

-- Four Adult Bikes (One of our favorite Sunday morning adventures is to take a bike ride to Rosendale for breakfast at the Alternative Baker.)
-Additional bikes for rent or loan can be found in town.
+- Four Adult Bikes (One of our favorite Sunday morning adventures is riding to Rosendale for breakfast at the Alternative Baker.)
+Additional bikes for rent or loan are available in town.

-- Dress-Up Box (more adults than kids us this)
+- Dress-Up Box (more adults than kids use this)